England: Religion

-A form of Protestantism known as Methodism is the third largest Christian practice and grew out of Anglicanism through John Wesley.
+A form of Protestantism known as Methodism is the third largest Christian practice; it grew out of Anglicanism through John Wesley.
 It gained popularity in the mill towns of Lancashire and Yorkshire, and amongst tin miners in Cornwall.
-There are other non-conformist minorities, such as Baptists, Quakers, Congregationalists, Unitarians and The Salvation Army.
+There are other nonconformist minorities, such as Baptists, Quakers, Congregationalists, Unitarians and The Salvation Army.

 The patron saint of England is Saint George; his symbolic cross is included in the flag of England.
 There are many other English and associated saints, including Cuthbert, Edmund, Alban, Wilfrid, Aidan, Edward the Confessor, John Fisher, Thomas More, Petroc, Piran, Margaret Clitherow and Thomas Becket.
 There are non-Christian religions practised.
 Jews have a history of a small minority on the island since 1070.
 They were expelled from England in 1290 following the Edict of Expulsion, and were allowed back in 1656.

 Especially since the 1950s, religions from the former British colonies have grown in numbers, due to immigration.
 Islam is the most common of these, now accounting for around 5% of the population in England.
 Hinduism, Sikhism and Buddhism are next in number, adding up to 2.8% combined, introduced from India and Southeast Asia.

 A small minority of the population practise ancient Pagan religions.
 Neopaganism in the United Kingdom is primarily represented by Wicca and Neopagan witchcraft, Druidry, and Heathenry.
 According to the 2011 census, there are roughly 53,172 people who identify as Pagan in England, (Note: People who strictly identified as "Pagan".
 Other Pagan paths, such as Wicca or Druidism, have not been included in this number.) including 11,026 Wiccans.
 (Note: People who strictly identified as "Wiccan".
 Other Pagan paths, such as Druidism, and general "Pagan" have not been included in this number.)
 24.7% of people in England declared no religion, compared with 14.6% in 2001.
 Norwich had the highest such proportion at 42.5%, followed by Brighton and Hove at 42.4%.